vedantlahane/ShoeMarkNet/README.md

 **Environment Variables**: Double-check all required environment variables are set

 **Port Conflicts**: Make sure ports 5000 and 5173 are available

+**Noisy Vite Dev Logs**: The frontend development server now filters repetitive `[vite]` HMR connection messages.
+If you need the original verbosity, remove or adjust the `noisyLogPatterns` array in `frontend/vite.config.js`.

+**WebSocket Console Errors**: Real-time dashboard updates are disabled unless `VITE_WS_BASE_URL` is set.
+Configure the variable (and optionally `VITE_WS_ENABLED=true`) once a WebSocket backend is available to avoid repeated connection warnings during development.

 If you encounter any issues or have questions:
 1. Check the [Issues](https://github.com/vedantlahane/ShoeMarkNet/issues) page